Disclaimer, Privacy, and Security Notice

 - The location of the requested file.

-- The port and protocol used to complete the request.
+- The port used to complete the request.

 - Identifies the type of browser software used to access the page, which indicates what design parameters to use in constructing the pages.